• Skip to main content

 Pain Treatment in Palm Beach County

-While there are many methods for managing your chronic pain, a trusted family doctor or nurse practitioner can provide you with the quality care that you need.
+While there are many methods for managing your chronic pain, a trusted family family medicine provider or nurse practitioner can provide you with the quality care that you need.
 Our health professionals can administer a combination of treatment methods if necessary to effectively relieve your pain symptoms.

 Dr. Ishan Gunawardene of the Advanced Medical Clinic is a board-certified internist offering advanced and highly individualized treatment methods for chronic pain.
 His offices are conveniently located in Wellington and Royal Palm Beach.